sn3d/k8t/README.md

 # K8T - your kit for e2e Kubernetes testing

-The goal of this project is provide hi-level easy-to-use functions you can use for e2e testing of Kubernetes.
+The project's goal is to offer high-level, user-friendly functions for e2e testing of Kubernetes.

-The vision of this kit is:
+The K8T's vision is to:

  - provide hi-level easy-to use functions for Kubernetes testing
  - focus on simplicity